FBruzzesi/timebasedcv/docs/index.md

 We introduce two main classes:

 - [`TimeBasedSplit`](api/timebasedsplit/#timebasedcv.timebasedsplit.TimeBasedSplit): a class that allows to define a time based split with a given frequency, train size, test size, gap, stride and window type.
-It's core method `split` however requires to pass a time series as input to create the boolean masks for train and test from the instance information defined above.
+It's core method `split` requires to pass a time series as input to create the boolean masks for train and test from the instance information defined above.
 Therefore it is not compatible with [scikit-learn CV Splitters](https://scikit-learn.org/stable/common_pitfalls.html#id3).
 - [`TimeBasedCVSplitter`](api/timebasedsplit/#timebasedcv.timebasedsplit.TimeBasedCVSplitter): a class that conforms with scikit-learn CV Splitters but requires to pass the time series as input to the instance.
 That is because a CV Splitter needs to know a priori the number of splits and the `split` method shouldn't take any extra arguments as input other than the arrays to split.